 Added to the problem of drunk driving is driving under the influence of illegal drugs or even legal drugs such as prescription medications.
 In most states, a DUI can also mean driving under the influence of drugs.

-As drunk driving rates decline, in fact, national data show that drugged driving is on the rise, according to the Governor’s Highway Safety Association (GHSA).
-The percentage of fatally injured drivers who tested positive for drugs – 40 percent – is about the same as those testing positive for alcohol.
+As drunk driving rates decline, in fact, national data show that drugged driving is on the rise, according to the Governor's Highway Safety Association (GHSA).
+The percentage of fatally injured drivers who tested positive for drugs - 43 percent - is higher than those testing positive for alcohol.

-Prescription drug use has also quadrupled since 1999, according to the GHSA.
-More than 400 drugs can impair driving, but each one can affect users differently and authorities don’t know how much of each drug causes impairment, the association reports.
+More than 430 drugs can impair driving, but each one can affect users differently and authorities don't know how much of each drug causes impairment, the association reports.

 Meanwhile, medical marijuana is now legal in 23 states and DC, and recreational use is allowed in four states and D.C., the GHSA states.
 Some states, like Washington, have set a legal limit for THC (the active ingredient in cannabis), but others have not.
 "There's mixed evidence on the effect of marijuana by itself on crash risk," says Russ Rader, spokesperson for the Insurance Institute on Highway Safety.
 "But one of the things research by the federal government has shown is that marijuana is often used in conjunction with alcohol."